-- 7. The unit temperature must be stable in order to perform an accurate calibration. - The temperature is considered stabilized when the oven chamber has operated at your calibration temperature for at least 1 hour with no fluctuations greater than the specified temperature stability of the oven (see the Unit Specifications chapter). - The manufacturer recommends calibrating at your application temperature.
+6. The oven temperature must be stable in order to perform an accurate calibration.
+The temperature is considered stabilized when the oven chamber has operated with the door closed at your calibration temperature for at least one hour with no fluctuations greater than the specified stability of the oven (see page 51).